jallanxjallan/onemanairforce/adaptation/sequences/achmad_the_guerrilla.md

 ---
-status: new
+status: draft
 title: Achmad the Guerrilla
 ---
+[Painful Memories]{cat="scene"}[22 July 1988]{cat="date"}  Cameron tells Muharto of his interview with George Rueneker, and cajoles him into telling of the events following the death of Ining.

 [Achmad the Guerrilla]{cat="scene"}[04 December 1947]{cat="date"}  During a routine radio contact with Jogja, Boedi is told that Ining and Mas Ded were found dead of gunshot wounds at Ining's house.

-[Painful Memories]{cat="scene"}[22 July 1988]{cat="date"}  Cameron tells Muharto of his interview with George Rueneker, and cajoles him into telling of the events following the death of Ining.

-[Bought The Beach]{cat="scene"}[27 December 1947]{cat="date"}  RI-003 crashes on a beach in Malaya.
-Dutch embassy representatives join the British investigation team at the crash site, insisting that the aircraft had been attempting to smuggle guns into Sumatra.

 [Baseless Accusation]{cat="scene"}[18 December 1947]{cat="date"}  Muharto reports Ining's death to Primitivo.
 Muharto is astounded when the major accuses Muharto and his late brother of